donkirkby/chess-kit/raw_rules/rules.md

 the game.

 ## Chess Golf
-All the players try to work out the most efficient way to bring two pieces together, using all the wrong moves.
+All the players try to work out the most efficient way to capture the chosen pieces, using all the wrong moves.
 This game is a series of puzzles, so let's start with an example:

     . .
 B . . .
 R .